adramalech/mailgun_csharp/README.md

 Mailgun HTTP API for easy use in C# applications.

 ## TODO
-Currently adding a few things-
+Currently adding a few things:

 * Write tests
 * Write documentation